 While our students excel at standardized tests, college acceptances, and scholarship offers, their abilities surpass these traditional success measures.
 Students who graduate from Clayton-Bradley Academy are foremost known for their persistent curiosity and genuine care for one another.

-Your giving is a vote of confidence that ensures Clayton-Bradley’s ongoing margin of excellence can continue in every part of CBA life.
+Your giving is a vote of confidence that ensures Clayton-Bradley’s excellence continues and grows.

-You may choose to give a one time gift, make a pledge for multiple gifts at various intervals, and/or you can text-to give.
+You may choose to give a one time gift, make a pledge for multiple gifts at various intervals, or text-to give at 865-269-9649.

-For more information about giving to Clayton-Bradley, please contact Rebecca Wolfenbarger at firstname.lastname@example.org
+For more information about giving to Clayton-Bradley, please contact Ann Santomassino at email@example.com

 Clayton-Bradley Academy is a partnership between Clayton Homes and Innovation Education Partnership, a registered non-profit 501(c)3 corporation.
 Gifts to IEP are tax deductible to the extent allowable by law.